Instructor Profile: Aditya Tripathi

 What do you enjoy most about teaching at Experience Haus?

 At Experience Haus, I meet a range of people – some are only curious about digital skills whereas others are actively looking at transitioning into a digital role.
-I love conversations with my students about how they could learn new skills and how that might have a real impact on their careers.
-I also love how much I have to think about my daily work as a product manager, in order to teach my classes effectively.
+I love conversations with my students about the new skills they could acquire and what impact those skills might have on their careers.
+Enabling someone to make the right decision for their careers is something I really care about, and get to do a lot at the Haus!
+I also love how much I have to think about my daily work as a product marketer / product manager, in order to teach my classes effectively.

 In my dream classroom, I’d be teaching product management to an audience that is actively considering moving into product careers.
 I think teaching that is intentional about outcomes is a lot of fun!
 I’d be delivering my material through some classes, but mostly conversation (pizza dinners!) and activity (hackathons!).